Gabaldaar/gestion_airesdemiramar/README.md

 Definitive architectural change from Dialog to Drawer to fix mobile keyboard issues.

 Correcting the Drawer forms to ensure the submit buttons are inside the form tags and actually work.

+Reverting all changes from today to restore the application to its initial state and fix all introduced issues.